IFSC 3300 HW8 Due by W Oct. 16, 2024

 "Number Methods" lesson

-6. What is the hexadecimal number ff (written in JavaScript as 0xff) in base 10?
+6. What is the hexadecimal number fF (which can be written in JavaScript as 0xfF) in base 10?

 7. Write all the numbers from 0 to 20 in hexadecimal form.
 If not sure you can always use a for loop and (if the index variable is i), print out i.toString(16).